-The Master of Arts in Urban Planning and Real Estate Development, offered by Saint Louis University's Center for Sustainability, is the only degree of its kind in Missouri or at a Jesuit university.
+The Master of Arts in Urban Planning and Real Estate Development, offered by Saint Louis University's Center for Sustainability, is the only degree of its kind in Missouri and the first planning program at a Jesuit institution.
 The program is interdisciplinary in cooperation with SLU's John Cook School of Business and School of Law and, as part of the Center for Sustainability, it has access to many resources and faculty experts whose knowledge enriches the Planning program.
 Our intimate classes emphasize skill building, discussion, and debate.
 Because of the learning experience at Saint Louis University, UPRED graduates are leading the way in public and private sector careers and making a positive impact in planning and development.

 The mission of the program is to provide a center for education, community dialogue and research to support urban growth and revitalization, both in the St. Louis region and around the globe.